U.S. judge holds Argentina in contempt over bond payment plan

 A source at Argentina's central bank nevertheless said the country plans to deposit an interest payment at a local bank on Tuesday, in direct defiance of U.S. District Judge Thomas Griesa's admonitions.

-Griesa, who has overseen the litigation in New York for years, put off a decision on imposing sanctions on the South American country, which defaulted in July for the second time in 12 years after failing to reach a deal with the hedge funds.
+Griesa, who has overseen the litigation in New York for years, put off a decision on whether to impose sanctions on the South American country, which defaulted in July for the second time in 12 years after failing to reach a deal with the hedge funds.

-But Griesa issued a clear warning that the country must stop efforts to get around his rulings by making payments in Argentina.
+But he issued a clear warning that Argentina must stop efforts to get around his rulings by making payments locally.

 "These proposed steps are illegal and cannot be carried out," Griesa said, his voice rising, during a court hearing in lower Manhattan.